HISTORY

 Renovations 2017

-In 2017 The Hobsonville Heritage Trust provided most generous financial support in renovation work of the Church building and grounds including the repainting of the exterior, interior and roof of the Church, replacement of rotten weatherboards, new flashings, a fire sprinkler system, and the landscaping of the grounds.
+In 2017 The Hobsonville Heritage Trust provided generous financial support in renovation work of the Church building and grounds including the repainting of the exterior, interior and roof of the Church, replacement of rotten weatherboards, new flashings, a fire sprinkler system, and the landscaping of the grounds.

-"To promote education, to protect and conserve historic buildings & sites in the Hobsonville area and promote education of the history within the area."
+The Waitakere City Council then paid the Trust a one-off payment of $300,000 for the Charitable Purpose: "To promote education, to protect and conserve historic buildings & sites in the Hobsonville area and promote education of the history within the area."

 Renovations April 2022